 Service Experts Heating and Air Conditioning surveyed 1,000 homeowners in the U.S. and Canada on their familiarity of carbon monoxide (CO).
 According to The Centers for Disease Control, carbon monoxide poisoning is a top cause of unintentional poisoning deaths – causing around 15,000 emergency room visits and nearly 500 deaths yearly in the United States1.
 There are alarming gaps in what homeowners do and don’t know about staying safe.

 Carbon monoxide is a colorless, odorless gas that could build to unsafe levels in your home when fuel-burning devices are not properly vented, operated or maintained.
 Breathing in CO can cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
 It’s important to have your home tested for carbon monoxide regularly to help ensure safe air quality.

 Common sources of CO in homes include certain:

 - Space heaters

 What do you know about CO?

-Our survey results reveal the unsettling lack of information homeowners have about the hazards of carbon monoxide:
+Our survey results show the unsettling lack of information homeowners have about the hazards of carbon monoxide:

-- Over one third of homeowners (34%) don’t have or can’t be sure if they have a carbon monoxide detector in their home; 41% say they never replace their carbon monoxide detector, or they aren’t sure how often it is switched.
+- Over one third of homeowners (34%) don’t have or can’t be sure if they have a carbon monoxide detector in their home; 41% say they never swap out their carbon monoxide detector, or they aren’t sure how often it is switched.